vinamra-oneorigin/debategen2/README.md

 **Transform any PDF document into an engaging AI-generated podcast debate between two hosts.**

 This is a production-ready, high-performance application that uses async processing to convert PDFs into professional-quality podcast discussions with AI-generated voices.
+The application features both a FastAPI backend for programmatic access and a Gradio web interface for interactive use.

 ## ✨ Features